localdevices/ffpiv/README.md

 ## References

 This project extends the work of the [OpenPIV](https://github.com/openpiv/openpiv-python) project, which is a Python library for PIV analysis.
-PIV-Numba brings the power of Numba to accelerate the computations and improve performance.
+FF-PIV brings the power of Numba to accelerate the computations and improve performance.

 ## Contributing